edge-cloud/www.edge-cloud.net/_posts/2016-10-24-cloudfront-metadata-google-analytics.md

 Create a new Amazon API Gateway using "Import from Swagger" and pasting the content of the above file.

-This will automatically create the API Gateway with all it&#8217;s settings for you (See Figure 3).
+This will automatically create the API Gateway with all it's settings for you (See Figure 3).

 {% include figure image_path="/content/uploads/2016/10/Analytics_03.png" alt="Figure 3: Amazon API Gateway created from Swagger definition" caption="Figure 3: Amazon API Gateway created from Swagger definition" %}